Dufuna-CodeCamp/Dufuna-CodeCamp19/README.md

 As more content is added to this repository and more people contribute, your fork will fall out of date.
 This can sometimes lead to tricky situations with your pull requests.
 It's recommended to occasionally sync your fork with this [repository](https://help.github.com/articles/syncing-a-fork/).

-# Task so far

-I created a folder with my full name in the submissions folder, I created a subfolder named uxDesign in it and I added my Dufuna uxDesign tasks which are
-- User Story
-- Process flow
-- uxDesign